harry-wang-projects/mtr-map/README.md

 - Find the optimal length of 1 tick (not sure if 1 tick = 1 second can peform well).
 - Make it easy to show/hide the stations and the toggle the size of the trains/stations.
 - Make a config file (json/csv/javascript?) storing data for each line.
 New lines should be able to be added solely based on data in the file.
+- Make an editor for the line data files.

 2. Make branches and special schedules possible.
 - The TKO Line and East Rail Line have branches which require additional programming.
 Make branches (essentially new lines with the same color?)
 - For the Kwun Tong Line and Tung Chung Line, some trains terminate at stops that aren't the terminus during peak hours (the branch system could also work).
 3. Make it possible for routes to have checkpoints (i.e. allowing for the line routes to be more precise).
 Will help for segments such as Tsing Yi -> Airport.
+Could simply make them stations where trains don't stop.
 4. Add additional functions related to realism, such as:
 - Keeping trains a certain distance apart (tricky on branch lines where branches take different amounts of time)
-- Making sure trains crossing the Tsing Ma Bridge are a certain distance apart (need to synchronize trains on the Tung Chung Line and Airport Express)
+- Making sure that trains crossing the Tsing Ma Bridge are a certain distance apart (need to synchronize trains on the Tung Chung Line and Airport Express)
-- Adding acceleration/deceleration (can watch online videos of MTR trains to get an idea of the time needed to accelerate/decelerate)
+- Adding acceleration/deceleration (can watch online videos of MTR trains to get an idea of the time needed to accelerate/decelerate) Edit: Found the speeds.
+The acceleration is 1 ms^-2.
+For normal trains, the max speed is 80 km/h (22.2 ms^-1).
+For fast trains, the max speed is (36.1 ms^-1)
+    - Change the progress model from time to distance-based.
+Set the distance between stations instead of the time taken.
 - Simulating trains during off-peak hours
 - Support for loop lines (useful for metro systems in different places)
 5. Add other modes of transport, e.g. light rail, buses, trams, ferries